Sat Meziad, Remetea 417410.

 The cave has three levels, the main passage is the middle level.
 The first thing on the tour is to leave this level and climb up to the top level.
 A massive flowstone to the right is climbed on a rickety ladder, a rather good argument for some visitors, to quit the tour at this point.
 Fortunately this is the most difficult spot of the tour, although there are no paths a show cave visitor is used to.
 The path is more like a wildlife crossing, or a hike in the Alps and visitors should wear good walking shoes.
 But if you managed this first ascend, the rest of the tour is a rather comfortable hike.

 Climbing up a steep passage the visitor reaches the upper level, which has numerous flow passages, nice erosive profiles, and bats.
 The huge dripstones are impressive, but dead.
 Some of them might be reactivated in times with more water, but most of them are absolutely dry.
 Still, they look bright white as does the whole cave.
 The limestone seems to be very pure and the are very little remains of previous centuries.

 The path follows the main passage from chamber to chamber, a big tour group is useful, as torches and carbide lamps have problems to illuminate the enormous halls.
 From time to time a dark abyss gives way to the middle level below.
 After some time the first descend is reached.
 Here the short tour goes down a steep slope, the long tour continues in the upper level and goes down another connection.

 The descends from the upper level to the middle level are the second difficult parts of the cave tour.
 They are steep and wet, and clay tends to be slippery.
-But anybody who made the ascend should also be able make the descend.
+But anybody who made the ascent should also be able, to make the descent.